-As soon as you pull up to Dry Tortugas National Park, you will be stunned by the bright turquoise waters and the imposing Fort that surrounds the island.
-It feels as if this island appears out of nowhere.
-For miles and miles around there is just open water and nothing else.
+As soon as your boat pulls up to Dry Tortugas National Park, you will be stunned by the bright turquoise waters and the imposing Fort that surrounds the island.
+This little island off the coast of Florida feels as if it appears out of nowhere.
+Visiting Dry Tortugas is something that you will never forget!

-I have been to over half of the national parks and this one is in my top five!
+I have been to 56 national parks and this one is in my top five!
 There’s just nothing else like it.
-You need to add this to your bucket list!
+You need to add this to your bucket list.
 Dylan and I were in awe the entire time we were in the park.
-Get everything you need to know about visiting Dry Tortugas below and watch our vlog here!
+It’s still my dream to go back and camp there to spend a night under the stars far from the rest of the world.

 You Might Also Like These Posts: